Bardeen-Petterson Alignment, Jets and Magnetic Truncation in GRMHD Simulations of Tilted Thin Accretion Discs: Discussion

 \subsection{Disc Evaporation?}

-The transition from a low-viscosity, high-density outer disc into a high-viscosity, low-density inner disc (See Sec.~\ref{sec:radialstructure} and Fig.~\ref{fig:contourplot3}/\ref{fig:radplot}) might provide clues into a long-standing puzzle in accretion physics: How do cool thin discs \citep{ss73} evaporate into hot thick radiatively-inefficient accretion flows \citep{Narayan1994}?
-At low mass accretion rates, the ions and electron in the accretion flow become weakly coupled, and the cooling timescale becomes limited by the timescale for Coulomb collisions to equilibrate the temperature of the hot non-radiative ions with the radiatively-cooled electrons \citep{Shapiro1976}.
-While our cooling function does not include this weak ion-electron coupling, the shorter accretion time due to the high, order unity, $\alpha$-viscosity in the inner disc may cause the inflow timescale to become shorter than the electron-ion coupling timescale.
-This would prevent the inner disc from cooling and could conceivably lead to a radiatively inefficient thick accretion flow at a radius $r\lesssim 25r_g$.
+The transition from a low-viscosity, high-density outer disc into a high-viscosity, low-density inner disc (See Sec.~\ref{sec:radialstructure} and Fig.~\ref{fig:contourplot3}/\ref{fig:radplot}) might provide clues into a long-standing puzzle in accretion physics: How do cool thin discs \citep{ss73} transition into hot thick radiatively-inefficient accretion flows \citep{Narayan1994} near the black hole?
+This work shows that magnetically driven winds can lower the disc density and increase the inflow speed with respect to the outer disc.
+Subsequently, the ions and electrons may become weakly coupled and the cooling timescale may become limited by the timescale for Coulomb collisions and other plasma processes to equilibrate the temperature of the hot non-radiative ions with the radiatively-cooled synchrotron emitting electrons \citep{Shapiro1976}.
+This may prevent the inner disc from cooling and can conceivably lead to a radiatively inefficient thick accretion flow at a radius $r\lesssim 25r_g$ for this setup.
 Indeed, the finite timescale for electron-ion coupling implies that one would generally expect such a disc to form for $\dot{M}<\alpha^2\dot{M}_{\rm Edd}$ (e.g. \citealt{Esin1997}).
-This evaporation mechanism, through the elevated $\alpha$-viscosity, is attractive in that it does not require conduction of heat from the corona to the disc (e.g. \citealt{Meier1994,Liu1999,Czerny2000, Qian2007}).
+This disc-evaporation mechanism, through the elevated $\alpha$-viscosity in the inner disc, is attractive in that it does not require conduction of heat from the corona to the disc (e.g. \citealt{Meier1994,Liu1999,Czerny2000, Qian2007}).

 How does the high-viscosity, low-$\beta$ inner disc, seen in Figure~\ref{fig:radplot}(a), form?
 In our simulation it may have formed due to the rapid cooling of an initial torus threaded with poloidal magnetic flux \citep{Sikora2013,Begelman2014}: the cooling causes the thermal pressure to decrease, but -- due to vertical magnetic flux conservation -- the magnetic flux stays about the same.
 This causes the disc to become more strongly magnetized and plasma $\beta$ to drop.
 Shearing box simulations seeded with strong vertical magnetic flux appear to develop a similarly highly magnetized accretion state with strong outflows \citep{Salvesen2016,Bai2012}.
 If this scenario is indeed the case, it would require the presence of large scale magnetic flux in the accretion disc prior to the disc becoming thin, which would limit the applicability of this simulation to the intermediate states for X-ray binaries.